galaxyproject/training-material/Introduction/tutorials/Introduction.md

 >
 >    ![](../images/history_menu_extract_workflow.png)
 >
->    The center pane will change and you will be able to choose which steps to include/exclude and how to name the newly created workflow.
+>    The center panel will change and you will be able to choose which steps to include/exclude into your workflow, and how to name the newly created one.
 >
 > 3. **Uncheck** any steps that shouldn't be included in the workflow.
 Since we did some steps which where specific to our custom peak file, we might to exclude:
 >   - all **Replace Text** steps